MicrosoftDocs/power-platform/power-platform/admin/extend-capacity.md

    :::image type="content" source="media/storage-extend-capacity-banner.png" alt-text="Extend capacity in Power Platform admin center." lightbox="media/storage-extend-capacity-banner.png":::

 5. Review the details of the capacity overage.
-Then, select **Enable Capacity Extension**.
+The 25% capacity is calculated based on your usage and will apply to each capacity type (database, file, and log).
+Select **Enable Capacity Extension**.

    :::image type="content" source="media/storage-extend-capacity-details.png" alt-text="Extend capacity details." lightbox="media/storage-extend-capacity-details.png":::